 And it's warm and real and bright

 And the world has somehow shifted

 (Alan Menken and Glenn Slater)

-After you escaped from an abusive environment, there may be moments when you feel thankful for being able to see the world much more accurately now.
+After you escaped an abusive environment, you may feel thankful for being able to see the world much more accurately now.
 You may start to look at everything with so much curiosity, or you may experience a sense of novelty wherever you go.
-You may feel thankful for being able to live your life with much more gratitude, love, and peace now.
+You may feel thankful for being able to live your life with much more gratitude, love, and peace.
 You may feel thankful for being able to stay in the present moment!

 May you always remember your courage, which helped you escape!

 The journey of healing takes much time and effort.
 May you persevere and hold tight onto kindness.